fasiha/curtiz/README.md

   - ◊related?? ふる :: ? :: 降る
   - ◊related?? はじめる :: ? :: 始める
   - ◊cloze が
-  - ◊cloze 降り始めました
+- ◊cloze 降り始めました // ふりはじめました

 Curtiz has analyzed the sentence and found vocabulary using kanji as `◊related??` tags.
 N.B., the `??` prevents this from being parsed as a true `◊related` flashcard!
 If you'd like Curtiz to quiz you on these related cards, going from kanji to reading, remove the `??` to make these `◊related` flashcards.

 Curtiz has also added particles and conjugated verbal phrases as `◊cloze` flashcards, which will be quizzed via fill-in-the-blanks.
+(For clozes with kanji, it has added the reading (it's best guess, at least) as a valid answer to the cloze.)

 I recommend checking these because these automatic tools can make mistakes.
 Don't worry, it won't overwrite any clozes that you've already learned.